low-decarie/Introduction-to-simulation-for-experimental-design-using-R/Presentation/Introduction to simulation for experimental design using R.md

 Famous failures of experimental design
 ===

-Park grass experiment: Started by Lawes and Gilbert in 1856 (162 years old, pre-dates Fisher's work on experimental design at Rothemsted, location of experiment), its original purpose was to investigate ways of improving the yield of hay by the application of inorganic fertilizers and organic manure.
+Park grass experiment:
+-started by Lawes and Gilbert in 1856 at Rothemsted -162 years old
+  - pre-dates Fisher's work on experimental design at Rothemsted
+  - its original purpose was to investigate ways of improving the yield of hay by the application of inorganic fertilizers and organic manure.

 ![park grass picture](park_grass_pict.jpeg)